minprog/pyprog/opdrachten/week6/virus/venglish.md

 > - 2 points for a simulation in step 7 that yields correct results
 > - 1 point for an insightful graph based on running simulations

-> This version has been automatically translated and will be reviewed for errors on Monday.

 It is important for policymakers and the pharmaceutical industry to determine the success rate of a drug.
-Because many factors play a role, it is difficult to capture this probability in a mathematical formula, which is why simulations offer a solution.
+Because many factors interact when trialling new drugs, it is difficult to capture the success rate in a mathematical formula.
+This is why simulations are used to model the effect of drugs in certain medical situations.

 In this assignment you will **simulate** virus particles that can reproduce and die.
 We build this assignment step by step into a complete, but simplified simulation.

-In this assignment we not only focus on the idea of ​​simulation, but you will also test your code more extensively than before.
+We do not just focus on the idea of ​​simulation, but you will also test your code more extensively than before.
 At each intermediate step you will find instructions for a function that you are going to implement.
 The explanation always contains a heading "Testing", with instructions on how you can check whether your position meets the expectations.

-These directions are not complete!
-It is possible that you run into problems that are not checked because of this.
+However, testing directions are not complete!
+It is possible that you run into problems that are not covered by the tests.
 So you should also practice thinking about potential problems for yourself.
-In any case, keep an eye on the goal: to prevent mistakes from **piling up**.
+The most important thing is to keep an eye on the goal of testing in this assignment, which is to prevent mistakes from **piling up**.
 If an error only shows up at the very end, it is much more difficult to find the true cause.

 So do this assignment step by step, including testing!

-On the other hand, "list comprehensions" play a major role in this assignment.
+As a final component, list comprehensions play a major role in this assignment.
 To give extra motivation to use these, there is a **limit** for the number of lines of code that may be used for the solution for assignments.
-Doesn't that work?
-First make your solution (if possible) working without list comprehensions and ask the assistants for help with converting to list comprehensions.
+Can't find out hwo?
+First create your solution without list comprehensions and then ask the teachers for help with the conversion.

 ## Step 1: Virus Genome

-DNA is a strand containing particles called nucleotides.
-Each DNA molecule actually consists of two strands of such nucleotides, which are additionally linked together at each nucleotide.
-The connected nucleotides are called base pairs.
-Because these pairs always occur in fixed combinations, it is sufficient to specify the names of the nucleotides of one strand when typing a DNA double strand.
-The names are: adenine (A), cytosine (C), guanine (G) and thymine (T).
-In any human cell, the DNA strand is made up of billions of such base pairs.
-Many viruses are also made up of exactly the same types of cells.
+A DNA helix consists of two strands of elements that are called nucleotides.
+Nucleotides from each strand are pairwise linked together, forming base pairs.
+Because these pairs always occur in fixed combinations, it is sufficient to specify the names of the nucleotides of a single strand when identifying DNA.
+These names are adenine (A), cytosine (C), guanine (G) and thymine (T).
+In any human cell, the DNA strands are made up of billions of such base pairs, and many viruses are also made up of exactly the same components.

 (Disclaimer: we are not biologists and coronaviruses are RNA viruses and not DNA viruses :-))